Zicheng-KIT/SpeechTranslation/reports/proposal_for_fifth_task.md

 That's why we decided to instead focus on out-of-domain attacks.

 ### Noisy Input
-We already enhanced the performance of the SALMONN model with backgrounds on german speech by out fine-tuning on the german Covost dataset.
+We already enhanced the performance of the SALMONN model with background noice on german speech by fine-tuning on the german Covost dataset.